Meditation for the modern human

-Well, obviously people feel that meditation is a good thing.
+Obviously people feel that meditation is a good thing.
 That it might improve their quality and experience of life somehow.
-Otherwise why the hell would anyone be doing it?
+Otherwise, why the hell would anyone be doing it?

 Personally, I recommend a combined focus.

-- Sit quietly and practice your preferred style of meditation.
+Sit quietly and practise your preferred style of meditation.

-- Become a focussed observer of the thoughts, sounds, sensations that arise in your experience.
+Become a focused observer of the thoughts, sounds, and sensations that arise in your experience.

 What felt uncomfortable for you?